RGM-OSC/ansible-role-rgm/README.md

 Role Name
 =========

-This role install and configure [RGM](http://rgm.cloud/) and all its rependencies.
+This role install and configure [RGM](http://rgm.cloud/) and all its dependencies.

 Requirements
 ------------

-RGM currently excusively supports RHEL 7 and CentOS 7 operating systems.
+RGM currently exclusively supports RHEL 7 and CentOS 7 operating systems.
 That means that the installation will mostly fail on anything else.
-RGM installer excpects a fresh, **minimal** install, with at least **git** and **ansible** installed on the system.
+RGM installer expects a fresh, **minimal** install, with at least **git** and **ansible** installed on the system.

 For commodity, we provide a *bash shell script* that automatically setup the system for RGM installation : [rgm-installer.sh](https://installer.rgm-cloud.io/rgm-installer.sh).
 The script require **root** privileges, and do the following:
   * adds EPEL repository